pyrroz/SEfinal_12235338/README.md

 So in this part i took the same calls but changed a value to have differents datas from the first part.

 Thanks again professor to understand me and give me another exercice as my VM wasnt working.
+You can also look through the commits i did to see the process of my work and my way of doing commits.

 Valentin EYRAUD, 12235338